-Non-executive Director
+Non-executive Director (appointed 1 July 2022)

-Nick was appointed a Non-Executive Director on 1 July 2021.
 Nick has over 25 years of experience in the global mining sector as a specialist in natural resources investment and corporate governance.
 Additionally, he is an experienced public company director.

 Nick qualified as a lawyer before pursuing a career in investment banking.
 Notably he was responsible for the metal derivative business of Societe Generale in Europe and Africa before leading its commodity finance business in Australia.
 He is currently a Director of Taurus Funds Management, headquartered in Sydney, which specialises in bespoke financing solutions for global mid-tier and junior mining companies.
 Nick also holds a number of charitable appointments and is a highly regarded speaker on leadership.
 He was awarded the Order of Australia in 1992 for services to rugby union, having captained the Australian rugby team to World Cup success in 1991.